WassimMaj/team_MiaouMiaou/index.md

 Even though most categories have a clear majority of articles with a <span style="color: deepskyblue">right</span> bias, in a few categories, such as chemistry or railway transport, they account for less than 50%.
 {: .text-justify}

-**It seems that article categories can have a link with the political bias in the way they are written.
-It can be for many reasons but our hypothesis is that it come from the article' authors.
+It seems that article categories can have a link with the political bias in the way they are written.
+It can be for many reasons one of which could be that it comes from the articles' authors.
 Let's think about it.
 Wikipedia is collaborative website where anyone can write or complete articles.
 Who takes personal time to write an article on Wikipedia ?
 It has to be people passionated or at least very interested in the subject.
-In that case, a chemist or someone really interested in chemistry is more likely to write an article in the correponding category.**
+In that case, a chemist or someone really interested in chemistry is more likely to write an article in the correponding category.
 {: .text-justify}

 This concept becomes particularly pertinent when we turn to politically charged topics like political parties, figures, or events.
 Here, the contributors could be those who hold strong opinions or affiliations, potentially coloring the articles with their biases.